 You can create a user token and assign it to an app at the same time.
 The token is also available to assign to other apps.

 On the user drop-down on the global bar, choose My preferences.

 Under My User Information, click the link for Manage my user tokens for realm ...

 In the Basics section, enter a Name and a Description for your token.

 In the Assign token to apps section, click the drop-down arrows to select which apps you want to assign this token to.
-You can assign a token to as many as 100 apps.
+You can assign a token to multiple apps.

 Note: Some admins may turn on a setting that hashes, or hides, user tokens after their initial creation.
 This setting helps increase security.
 If that setting is turned on for your account, you must copy the token before you leave the page, as you will not be able to retrieve it again.

 The new token appears in the list of user tokens.
 API calls containing this token can now interact with the application.
 The new token is also available for assignment to other applications.